jp-ojon/computer-database-ui-test-auto-jon/README.md

 * Libraries used
 * csv-parser       : csv reader and parser library used to read testdata from .csv files
 * dotenv           : for reading thru .env file environment variables
+* pdfkit           : for the reporting that creates a pdf file

 ## Test Cases
 - US-01: As an inventory manager, I want to add a computer to the system, including its introduction and discontinuation dates, so I can track product lifecycles identify outdated equipment, and make informed decisions about purchasing, upgrades, and support